faze-geek/GSoC-23-Proposals/README.md

-P.S. - Kindly add a reference or tag me if you are quoting some content belonging to the proposals, as this is my intellectual property.
+**P.S** - Kindly add a reference or tag me if you are quoting some content belonging to the proposals.
+This is my intellectual property and GSoC admins take plagairism very seriously.

+Cheers !